tometchy/generate-self-signed-cert/README.md

 ``` bash
 docker run -e 'DOMAIN=localhost' -e 'PASSWORD=password' -e 'O=SoftwareDeveloper.Blog' -e 'C=PL' -e 'ST=Podkarpackie' -e 'L=Sanok' -e 'OU=IT' -e 'EMAIL=Contact@SoftwareDeveloper.Blog' -e 'DAYS=3650' -v C:/Users/tometchy/Desktop/cert:/out generate-self-signed-cert
 ```

 ## Note4
 In case of problems with certificate, there is human readable version of certificate in .crt.txt file, so you can investigate and even compare certificates with diff tool such as _Meld_.

+## Note5
+By default this script will generate certificate without KeyUsage property, because it has been observed, that for development purposes this way it works better, as noted in official _openssl.cnf_ file:
+> Key usage: this is typical for a CA certificate.
+However since it will
+> prevent it being used as an test self-signed certificate it is best
+> left out by default.

+If you want to add key usage, uncomment _keyUsage_ in proper section of _custom-openssl.cnf_ file, depending on certificate type, for example if you use alternative domain names, then you should edit _[ v3_req ]_ section.
+If you don't know which section to edit, simply uncomment every _keyUsage_ in whole file :)
+Remember to **rebuild image** after changing this file.